 - 2.1.
 Section 4(1) of the Rules imposes restrictions on the maximum number of futures contracts or stock options contracts that may be held or controlled by a person.
-The prescribed limits on futures contracts4 and stock options contracts are specified respectively in Schedule 1 and Schedule 2 of the Rules. - 2.2.
-Schedule 1 of the Rules specifies the maximum number of futures contracts for any one contract month or series that may be held or controlled by a person.
+The prescribed limits on futures contracts 4 and stock options contracts are specified respectively in Schedule 1 and Schedule 2 of the Rules. - 2.2.
+Except for index futures and index options contracts, Schedule 1 of the Rules specifies the maximum number of futures contracts for any one contract month or series that may be held or controlled by a person.
 In other words, the prescribed limits in this Schedule apply to individual contract months or options series.
 For example, the prescribed limit on any stock futures contract is 5,000 contracts for any one contract month.
-If a person longs 3,000 contracts of the September futures contract and longs 2,000 contracts of the October futures contract, he will not reach the prescribed limit on this contract.
+If a person longs 3,000 contracts of the September futures contract and longs 2,000 contracts of the October futures contract, he will not reach the prescribed limit on this contract. - 2.3.
+The prescribed limit on index futures and index options contracts are calculated on a net basis for all contract months combined.
+The futures-equivalent positions in options contracts are added to the positions in futures contracts for purposes of determining compliance with the prescribed limit.
+The futures-equivalent position in an options contract is the delta value5 of the options contract determined by the Hong Kong Futures Exchange ("HKFE") at the close of market on each trading day multiplied by the number of contracts held or controlled.